-4. When the reaction is complete, place the reactions on ice and proceed to the next protocol, "Cleanup of Universal PCR with QIAact Beads".
+4. When the reaction is complete, place the reactions on ice and proceed to "Protocol: Cleanup of Universal PCR with QIAact Beads", page 29.

-Note: If reactions are to be stored after universal PCR amplification, transfer them to a $-20^{\circ}$ C freezer.
+Note: If reactions are to be stored after universal PCR amplification, transfer them to a - 20°C freezer.
 Samples are stable for 3 days.